idaholab/moose/framework/doc/content/syntax/Problem/index.md

 The Problem class is one of the core extension points in MOOSE.
-Problems are designed to hold the `EquationSystems` objects (from libMesh) that house the numerical systems we are ultimiately solving for our computing.
+Problems are designed to hold the `EquationSystems` objects (from libMesh) that house the numerical systems we are ultimately solving for our computing.

-Fortunatntely when you are first getting started with MOOSE you normally don't have to worry or do anything special with the Problem object.
-MOOSE automatically constructs a suiteable Problem for your simulation type taking into account the other types of objects present in the input file.
+Fortunately when you are first getting started with MOOSE you normally don't have to worry or do anything special with the Problem object.
+MOOSE automatically constructs a suitable Problem for your simulation type taking into account the other types of objects present in the input file.
 Most simulations use the `FEProblem` class, which contains a single `NonlinearSystem` and single `AuxiliarySystem`.
-The `NonlinearSystem` contains the Matrix and vectors used for solving the equations implemented through a combination of other objects in your simulations (`Kernels`, `BCs`, etc.).
-The AuxiliarySystem houses the solution vectors use to hold computed solutions or values.
+The `NonlinearSystem` contains the matrix and vectors used for solving the equations implemented through a combination of other objects in your simulations (`Kernels`, `BCs`, etc.).
+The `AuxiliarySystem` houses the solution vectors use to hold computed solutions or values.

 As your application grows in complexity, you may find it useful or